The sound of spring is here

 Join a guided Early Morning Bird walk for the perfect opportunity to hone your listening skills and soak up Brownsea at its most peaceful.

 A knowledgable ranger guide from the National Trust and Dorset Wildlife Trust will help you pick out the various sights and sounds as you explore the island outside of the usual opening hours.

 During your stroll you may even catch a glimpse of one of our resident, rare red squirrels.

 Birds use a variety of calls and many also have a song; from a Chaffinch which has a cheery song with a distinctive, loud heap, to the Wren which is one of the smallest British birds but has an astonishingly loud song!
 Not only beautiful, birdsong is also really useful in identifying birds; a Willow Warbler and Chiffchaff look very similar, but their songs are totally different.

-This special event takes place twice in spring; on April 27 and May 4.
-Please see our what’s on page for more details on how to book.
+This special event takes place twice in spring 2020; on April 25 and May 2.
+Please see our what’s on page for more details and to book.